Prithibir Sesh Station

 Prithibir Sesh Station is a 1993 Indian Bengali thriller drama film directed by Lalit Mukhopadhyay.
-The film stars Prosenjit Chatterjee, Madhabi Mukherjee, Anup Kumar and Rupa Ganguly in the lead roles.

-The film released on 2 October 1993 is an adaptation of the novel of the same title by Prafulla Roy.
+The film stars Prosenjit Chatterjee, Madhabi Mukherjee, Anup Kumar and Rupa Ganguly.
+The film was released on 1 October 1993 and is an adaptation of the novel of the same title by Prafulla Roy.

 Synopsis

-When Jayanti is accused of killing a man who is believed to be behind the mysterious disappearance of her younger brother, Samaresh her former lover tries to clear her name and solve the mystery.
+When Jayanti is accused of killing a man who is believed to be behind the mysterious disappearance of her younger brother, Samaresh, her former lover tries to clear her name and solve the mystery.

 Music

 The film has soundtrack composed by Rabi Bandyopadhyay with lyrics penned by Barun Biswas.